Kelvin Choi, Ph.D., M.P.H.

 Research and Programmatic Interests

-TRDC Lab aim to examine the interrelationship between social determinants of health and commercial tobacco use using a life course perspective, the influence of commercial determinants on the disparities in commercial tobacco use, and the impact of public health policies on these disparities.
+TRDC Lab aims to examine the interrelationships between psychosocial factors and commercial tobacco use from a life course perspective, the influence of tobacco marketing on disparities in commercial tobacco use, and the impact of public health policies on these disparities.

 Research Projects

-Applying an Intersectional Perspective to Understand Tobacco Product Use Disparities
+Understand Tobacco Product Use Disparities

 Using Population-Based Studies to Examine the Interplay Between Tobacco Product Marketing and Use Behaviors